the emotional life

 • wholeness and redemptive suffering

-Redemptive suffering suggests that even in pain, there’s potential for positive change.
 Redemptive suffering is the idea that suffering can lead to growth.
 It can bring about a positive transformation.
 Theology sees suffering as a path to atonement.
 Philosophy views it as an opportunity for self-discovery.
 Psychology suggests it can build resilience.
-For Buddhism, this…
+For Buddhism, this is the foundational insight.
+Suffering takes many forms.
+Physical pain is one…

 Read More